nim-lang/Nim/doc/destructors.rst

     it = it.next

-In fact, `.cursor` more generally prevents object construction/destruction pairs and so can also be useful in other contexts.
-The alternative solution would be to use raw pointers (`ptr`) instead which is more cumbersome and also more dangerous for Nim's evolution: Later on, the compiler can try to prove `.cursor` annotations to be safe, but for `ptr` the compiler has to remain silent about possible problems.
+In fact, `cursor` more generally prevents object construction/destruction pairs and so can also be useful in other contexts.
+The alternative solution would be to use raw pointers (`ptr`) instead which is more cumbersome and also more dangerous for Nim's evolution: Later on, the compiler can try to prove `cursor` pragmas to be safe, but for `ptr` the compiler has to remain silent about possible problems.